sagar-0817/google--play-store/README.md

 <hr>

 ## Additional details
-* The jupyter notebook will be uploaded soon!!
+* There is one jupyter notebook in the project [play-store.ipynb](https://github.com/sagar-0817/google-play-store/blob/master/play-store.ipynb) in which the EDA has been done.<br>
 * The notebook uses a dataset called [googleplaystore.csv](https://github.com/sagar-0817/google-play-store/blob/master/googleplaystore.csv).<br>
 * To understand how to interact with the different plotly graphs, you can view [this](https://github.com/sagar-0817/plotly-graph-instructions/blob/master/plotly-graph-instructions.ipynb) notebook.
 <hr>